maxzheng/autopip/README.rst

 To install ``autopip`` to /usr/local/bin for all users::

+    sudo pip3 install autopip

-    # This is safe as autopip has no install dependencies and never will.
+    # No need to worry about tainting system Python install as autopip has no install dependencies and never will.
     # If you want to install to your user home, then just skip sudo when running each command (pip3 and autopip)
-    sudo pip3 install autopip

 Now, you can easily install any apps from PyPI without having to manage virtualenvs or re-run ``pip`` again to update as ``autopip`` does all that for you automatically -- one virtualenv per app version and auto-updated atomically and hourly